SGBuildex APIs

 API uri Description

-PULL /data/pull/{dataElementId} Request to pull data from provider
+PULL /api/v1/data/pull/{dataElementId} Request to pull data from provider

-STORE /data/store/{dataElementId} Store data element in pitstop for subsequent use
+STORE /api/v1/data/store/{dataElementId} Store data element in pitstop for subsequent use

-FORWARD data/forward/{dataElementId} Forward data existing in pitstop to another participant
+FORWARD /api/v1/data/forward/{dataElementId} Forward data existing in pitstop to another participant

 Each of the APIs will take in a dataElementId path parameter to denote the Data Element type of the transaction.
 The Data Element type will determine the payload and parameters attributes in your request/responses (see specifications in each API for details).